-We are currently receiving many questions from our clients regarding the Australian Tax Office and their tax debt collection processes, have there been any changes (or more specifically an increase in activity) in the ATO’s collection activities.
-Read on the understand the ATO’s point of view and their collection process.
+We are currently receiving many questions from our clients regarding the Australian Tax Office and their tax debt collection processes.
+There has been an increase in activity in the ATO’s collection activities so we though it was worthwhile opening this discussion.
+Read on to understand the ATO’s point of view on Tax Debt, the businesses and the ATO’s collection process.

 Point of View:

 The ATO has quite a large sum of outstanding taxes they are seeking to recover mostly from small businesses.